 - Church / Temple / Association by Assistant Registrar of Marriages

 National Registration Department ( Jabatan Pendaftaran Negara JPN)

 Head off to the nearest National Registration Department branch together with your fiance or fiancee, as you are required to submit the application in person.

 The registration of marriage shall take place after 21 days + 1 day and not later than 6 months from the date of application.
 So you are advised to submit the application about one month before your preferred ROM date.

 Arrange a date for your marriage to be solemnized by the Registrar of Marriage (usually takes place 3 weeks after your registration but not later than 6 months)

 Completed the official marriage application form, which is also known as Form JPN.KC02 at the National Registration Department.
 Remember to bring you and your partner’s Mykads and photocopies of it, and don’t forget to include one colour passport-sized photos for each applicant.

-If you and your spouse-to-be are from different states, you’ll have to register in your respective states, or in Putrajaya.
-Otherwise, one of you needs to change the address on their IC so you can proceed to register your marriage at the same state.
+Otherwise, one of you needs to change the address on their Mykad so you can proceed to register your marriage in the same state.